Cytoxan Side Effects

 Generic Name: cyclophosphamide

-Note: This page contains information about the side effects of cyclophosphamide.
-Some of the dosage forms included on this document may not apply to the brand name Cytoxan.
+Note: This document contains side effect information about cyclophosphamide.
+Some of the dosage forms listed on this page may not apply to the brand name Cytoxan.

 For the Consumer

-In addition to its needed effects, some unwanted effects may be caused by cyclophosphamide (the active ingredient contained in Cytoxan).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, cyclophosphamide (the active ingredient contained in Cytoxan) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking cyclophosphamide:More common
+Check with your doctor immediately if any of the following side effects occur while taking cyclophosphamide:More common

 - Cough or hoarseness